Khushi13337/URL-shortener/README.md

-Project name
-URL Shortner
+Project name: URL Shortner

-Project Description
-This is the repository for the final submission of the ACM open project.
-The tech stack used in the project is: -
+Project Description: The tech stack used in the project is: -

-ReactJS:- The primary frontend JavaScript library Redux:- Used together with ReactJS to manage and centralize the application state 3.CSS:- Used to provide the website with custom design elements.
+1.ReactJS:- The primary frontend JavaScript library 2.Redux:- Used together with ReactJS to manage and centralize the application state 3.CSS:- Used to provide the website with custom design elements.
 4.NodeJS:- Runtime environment for the backend server 5.MongoDB:- Non-relational database system for storing data.

 In the project directory, you can run: npm install
 Above command can be used on the shortner_frontend side to install dependencies